adityajidhonde/AWS-Cloud-EMR/README.md

-# Wine Quality Prediction - Spark Application
+# Wine Quality Prediction - Spark Application by ad2252(CS 643 859)

 This project involves training a wine quality prediction machine learning model using Apache Spark on AWS EC2 instances.
 The model is trained in parallel on four EC2 instances and is designed for wine quality prediction based on input datasets.